Eshlyn greets you

 “Do not ignore me again.”

-I only nodded, swallowing the lump rising in my throat, trying not to flinch as his blood-red eyes caught the light, a faint smile curling like he was daring me to find out what happens if I do.
+I only nodded, swallowing the lump rising in my throat and trying not to flinch as his blood-red eyes caught the light.
+A faint smile curled like he was daring me to find out what would happen if I did.

-Not even I knew exactly, so I simply said.
-“I’d rather not go in unarmed, or at all, honestly.
+Not even I knew exactly, so I simply answered, “I’d rather not go in unarmed, or at all, honestly.
 But I don’t have that luxury.”

 Lawrence's lips twitched upwards.
 “And you believe what?
 That a dagger or two will give you a fighting chance?”